How Intel, Google & Amazon Use OKRs (Real Examples)

 See how companies like Intel, Google, Amazon, and Netflix use OKRs to manage complexity at scale.
 This guide breaks down real-world examples showing how OKRs enforce focus, surface tradeoffs, and keep large organizations aligned when coordination - not growth - is the biggest risk.

-The companies below - some of the largest and most operationally complex organizations in the world - did not adopt OKRs because they were fashionable.
+The companies below — some of the largest and most operationally complex organisations in the world — did not adopt OKRs because they were fashionable.
+They adopted them at moments when execution complexity began to outrun strategy.
+In each case, OKRs were used to force clarity, expose tradeoffs, and keep thousands of teams moving toward the outcomes that actually mattered.

 Note: The OKRs shown below are illustrative, not historical records.
-The examples are designed to reflect the types of objectives and tradeoffs these organizations were likely managing at the time, based on publicly available information about their strategy, scale, and execution challenges.
+The examples are designed to reflect the types of objectives and tradeoffs these organisations were likely managing at the time, based on publicly available information about their strategy, scale, and execution challenges.

 1. Intel - OKRs as a Weapon for Strategic Abandonment